Explore Bakersfield College’s fully online Health Information Technology program

 Technician (RHIT).

-Take the right classes to meet your education and career goals.
+Take the classes that meet your education and career goals.
 Create your Comprehensive

 Student Education Plan (CSEP) with your Counselor or Ed.
 Advisor.
 Call (661) 395-4421.